LCDM halo substructure properties revealed with high resolution and large volume cosmological simulations: Subhalo properties

-The origin of this interesting result is probably linked to the physical processes that yield the formation and evolution of haloes and their substructure.
-The density perturbations from which haloes form are not independent with each other.
-During collapse perturbations are typically affected by the surrounding density field, in such a way that the most massive haloes tend to form in higher density regions and less massive host haloes will form in low density ones~\citep{Doroshkevich:1970,Despali:2013}.
-Likewise, subhaloes inside massive haloes will also have a higher ratio between their mean densities and $\rho_{c}(z)$ leading, thus, to higher concentrations (see Eq.~\ref{eq:cv-def}) than subhaloes of the same mass --or equivalently, $V_{\rm max}$-- hosted by less massive haloes.
-In addition, subhaloes inside massive haloes will be affected by stronger tidal disruption, making them more compact than subhaloes residing in less massive hosts.
+The origin of this interesting result may be linked to the physical processes that yield the formation and evolution of haloes and their substructure.
+The density perturbations from which haloes form are not independent with on each other.
+During collapse, perturbations are typically affected by the surrounding density field, in such a way that the most massive haloes tend to form in higher density regions and less massive host haloes will form in low density ones~\citep{Doroshkevich:1970,Despali:2013}.
+Likewise, subhaloes inside these massive haloes would also have a higher ratio between their mean densities and $\rho_{c}(z)$, leading to higher concentrations (see Eq.~\ref{eq:cv-def}) than subhaloes of the same mass --or equivalently, $V_{\rm max}$-- hosted by less massive haloes in less dense environments.
+In addition, subhaloes inside massive haloes will be affected by stronger tidal disruption at a fixed distance, making them more compact than subhaloes residing in less massive hosts.
 As a result, the former will have smaller $R_{\rm max}$ than the latter and the enclosed mean subhalo density, codified in $c_{\rm V}$ (Eq.~\ref{eq:cv-def}), increases~\citep{Diemand07,Kuhlen:2008aw,Springel08}.
+Other explanations may have to do with the most probable orbits subhaloes may take in the most massive hosts compared to the less massive ones (see, e.g.~\citealt{jiang15}).
+For the moment, though, these are just reasonable conjectures that could explain, at least partially, the results.
+Further work will be necessary to understand the physical origin of our findings, which will be done elsewhere.

 Finally, we extended this study on the dependence of subhalo concentration on host halo mass and distance to the host halo centre by dissecting further the effect considering different $V_{\rm max}$ bins.
 We show the results in Fig.~\ref{fig:Cv_xbin_halomass_vmax}.